AngadBatth/memory-game/README.md

 ## APIs Used
 The game uses two server-side APIs:

-- Random Image API: This API provides a random image to be used as the background for each card.
+- Pixabay: This API provides a random image to be used as the background for each card.
 The image is fetched from a public image hosting service.
-- Joke API: This API: provides a random joke to be displayed at the bottom of the page.
+- Official Joke: This API: provides a random joke to be displayed at the bottom of the page.
 The joke is fetched from a public joke API.

 ## License
 This game is licensed under the MIT License.
 See the LICENSE file for more details.